Bounties-Network/StandardBounties/README.md

   description: // A string representing the description of the fulfillment, and any necessary links to works
   sourceFileName: // A string representing the name of the file being submitted
-  sourceFileHash: // A string representing the IPFS hash of the file being submitted }
+  sourceFileHash: // A string representing the IPFS hash of the file being submitted
+  contact: // A string representing the preferred contact method of the fulfiller of the bounty }
 ```